maor-mil/maormil-rabbitmq-datasource/src/README.md

 ### Configuration Editor - Configure your RabbitMQ Stream
 ![New RabbitMQ Datasource](https://github.com/maor-mil/maor2475-rabbitmq-datasource/blob/main/src/screenshots/rabbitmq_datasource.png?raw=true)

-[Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) by filling in the following fields (**TIP**: if you are not sure some field means just leave it with the default value)
+[Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) by filling in the following fields (**TIP**: if you are not sure some field means just leave it with the default value).

 #### Connection
 Basic connection section to connect the RabbitMQ.